Al-Minaa SC: Years of war and chaos (1980–2003)

 At the beginning of the Iran–Iraq War in 1980, Basra became a battleground, and the eight-year war broke all areas of life in Basra, including the field of sports.
-Al-Minaa in particular had many players recruited and transported to the battlefield, and the team lost their playing field, and did not find a training ground.
+Al-Mina'a in particular had many players recruited and transported to the battlefield, and the team lost their playing field, and did not find a training ground.
 Their financial allocations were significantly reduced, and the stars of the team left to play in the big clubs of Baghdad.
 In this period, the Iraqi Ba'athist government worked on the separation of the club and GCPI in terms of funding, so the club has become dependent on self-financing, which was very poor, and as a result the team was composed of 11 players only (players without substitutes).

-In the 1985–86 season, Al-Minaa were not able to play in Basra, due to the fall of the bombs and the lack of safe stadiums, so their matches were moved to Amarah, and because of these harsh conditions, the team finished in 14th place and were relegated to the Iraq Division One for the first time in its history.
-But the team was determined to return to play in the Iraqi Premier League, and they managed to win the Iraq Division One title in 1987, and thus were able to return to play in the Premier League again in the 1987–88 season.
+In the 1985–86 season, Al-Mina'a were not able to play in Basra, due to the fall of the bombs and the lack of safe stadiums, so their matches were moved to Amarah, and because of these harsh conditions, the team finished in 14th place and were relegated to the Iraqi First Division League for the first time in its history.
+But the team was determined to return to play in the Iraqi Premier League, and they managed to win the Iraqi First Division League title in 1987, and thus were able to return to play in the Premier League again in the 1987–88 season.
 They were runners-up of the Al-Faw Liberation Championship in 1988, a tournament hosted at Al-Minaa Stadium that featured Al-Talaba, Al-Zawraa and Al-Tayaran.
-The club remained unstable after the Second Gulf War, which began in 1991, and Sanctions against Iraq later (1991-2003), which destroyed the sport in the whole of Iraq.
+The club remained unstable after the Second Gulf War, which began in 1991, and Sanctions against Iraq later (1991–2003), which destroyed the sport in the whole of Iraq.